-1. Medicine- In Thailand you will find street food in every corner you turn.
+1. Medicine- In Thailand, you will find street food in every corner you turn.
 It is definitely impossible to avoid such delicious food you get at an amazingly cheap price.
 Most of them are cooked over charcoal.
 You might tend to upset your tummy.
 7 Eleven in Thailand will come to your rescue by selling common medicines.
 You will also find simple remedies and herbs here.

 However, if you are someone with specific diseases or have some allergies, then it is better to bring medicine from your home.
 For instance, if you have particular medicines for BP, diabetes and the like, it is better to carry sufficient medicines that you can use for the whole trip.
 These medicines may be available in Thailand too but you need to spend a lot of time searching for it or getting a doctor script.
 Some shops do not give uncommon medicines without a prescription.

 2. Clothing- Clothing is dead cheap is Thailand.
 You will find clothes starting from $3- $10.
-But, the main drawback is the quality.
+But, the main drawback is quality.
 You cannot say how long it will last.
 The sizes are also not flexible.
 It is designed for the Thai people who are mostly slim and puny.
-Majority of the clothes there are party- friendly.
+The majority of the clothes there are party- friendly.
 So, if you want something that is regular, then you must carry clothes on your own.

 Depending on your body style, preferences and budget, you can find heaps of clothes in the streets of JJ Green which is a local night market in Bangkok.
 But the major setback is that you cannot try it out.
 Yes, there are no fitting rooms as it is a street outlet.
 You will also not get a receipt if you want to return it back after buying it.
-Some shops allow you to exchange the clothes you bought for a preferable size.
+Some shops allow you to exchange the clothes you bought for preferable size.
 But, there is no return policy.

 In the monsoon months, you will definitely need a rain jacket.
 We actually suggest you always carry a light one on you.
 Its tropical climate you never know when it would rain.
 The months of November to February is winter in Thailand.
-It is cold in most of the places in the island.
+It is cold in most of the places on the island.
 Suppose you choose to stay in Chaing Mai, then let me warn you, it is very cold.
-We would suggest you to carry at least a pair of jeans, a jacket and two sweatshirts if you are planning to visit Thailand during the winter months.
+We would suggest you carry at least a pair of jeans, a jacket, and two sweatshirts if you are planning to visit Thailand during the winter months.
 If you want to purchase jackets in Thailand, then let me tell you, it is extremely expensive.

-4. Power- Travel adapters is a must- have.
+4. Power- Travel adapters are a must- have.
 In Thailand, you will find both European and American sockets available.
 While I say European, it is the two circular pins with 220 volts power, while North American sockets have flat pins and 110 volts.
 Keep in mind that dual port does not work in Thailand.
 It is advisable to pack a more tier adapter that would be suitable for any country.
-We travel full-time and have had many issues with the cheap adapters.
+We travel full-time and have had many issues with cheap adapters.
 We have found the best all in one adapter is the Ceptics Adapter Kit.
-It never falls out of the wall offers you two plugs and two usb plugs.
+It never falls out of the wall offers you two plugs and two USB plugs.

 5. International Driving License– It is compulsory to have an international driving license even if you have hands-on experience in driving.
 At least carry a copy of your original license when you travel around Thailand in a scooter or car.
 If you get unlucky, you will be charged somewhere form 15.70 to 31.40 USD as fine.
 You don’t need that, right?

 6. Toiletries- You will find everything like body wash, face wash and sunscreen in stores of Thailand.
 But, everything will be for whitening.
 If you want something that is without whitening, then you really have a limited choice to pick.
 So, it is better you bring toiletries with you when you come.
 We normally pack a full travel kit.
-This is something we never travel with out.
+This is something we never travel without.

 Toiletries are quite expensive too.
 The price of a Banana Boat Sunscreen would range anywhere around 13.66 to 24.80 USD.
-However, if you are travelling to Phi Phi, Koi Sumai or any Koi(Island), the rates are 100% up than the MRP or than that in Amazon.
+However, if you are traveling to Phi Phi, Koi Sumai or any Koi(Island), the rates are 100% up than the MRP or than that in Amazon.

 What not to bring to Thailand?